-Acne – it doesn’t have to be a dirty word.
+Acne – doesn’t have to be a dirty word.
 Around the world, thousands of people live with acne every day, on many parts of the body.
-It can feel embarrassing and it can be painful and sore, but in just a few steps, you can help get the condition under control.
+It can feel embarrassing and it can be painful and sore, but in just a few steps, you can help clear skin and get the condition under control.

 In this post, our dermatologists share 3 steps to clear skin, which can help beat the outbreaks and minimise the symptoms of this irritating skin condition.

 Cleanse and refine

 One of the best ways you can help your skin is to cleanse it properly and when required.
 Contrary to popular belief, over-cleansing of the skin can actually aggravate your acne and lead to flare-ups, where skin is noticeably redder and may feel more sore.

 It’s important to use the right products on your skin, so avoid anything oily, which could exacerbate your symptoms, and try to choose something without alcohol in it, as this can also irritate the skin.
 Mild, gentle and cleansing products are best – and it’s a good idea to avoid scrubbing or rubbing the skin too harshly, which can also make it sore.